Skip to content

 NOTE

 Deployment Patterns: While the protocol logically separates the Resource Server and Facilitator into distinct roles, it is entirely acceptable to deploy both roles together in a single Monolithic Service (Embedded Facilitator).
-This is particularly useful for smaller applications, whereas larger enterprises may elect to use a Standalone Facilitator (such as Coinbase's hosted APIs or an independent local service) so the Resource Server never touches blockchain networking.
+This is particularly useful for smaller applications, whereas larger enterprises may elect to use a Standalone Facilitator (such as Coinbase's hosted APIs or an independent local service) so the Resource Server never touches blockchain networking or keys.

 Released under the MIT License.